Longacre Theatre: Site

-The Longacre Theatre is on 220 West 48th Street, on the south sidewalk between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City.
-The square land lot covers 9990 ft2, with a frontage of about 100 ft on 48th Street and a depth of 100 feet.
+The Longacre Theatre is on 220 West 48th Street, on the south sidewalk between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The square land lot covers 9990 ft2, with a frontage of about 100 ft on 48th Street and a depth of 100 feet.
 The Longacre shares the block with the Samuel J. Friedman Theatre to the west, the Ethel Barrymore Theatre to the south, and the Morgan Stanley Building to the east.
 Other nearby buildings include the Eugene O'Neill Theatre and Walter Kerr Theatre to the north; Crowne Plaza Times Square Manhattan to the northeast; 20 Times Square to the east; the Hotel Edison and Lunt-Fontanne Theatre to the south; and the Lena Horne Theatre and Paramount Hotel to the southwest.

 Before the Longacre Theatre was developed, the surrounding area generally had a mixture of low-rise residences and industrial buildings.
 The site of the Longacre Theatre was previously occupied by a row of four residences, each of which was three stories high.
 At the time of the theater's construction, the site to the east contained a carriage factory, while the Union Methodist Church was across 48th Street.